 How to Buy a Business With No Money Down

 This is a question that’s frequently asked by owners looking to buy a business without the cash flow necessary to make a down payment.
 In most cases, buying a business with no money to put down is unrealistic.
 Banks and other lenders that offer amounts high enough to purchase businesses find these transactions risky.
-Because of this, they’ll usually ask for at least 10 to 20 percent down.
+Because of this, they’ll usually ask for at least 10-20% down.

 There are some ways to find no-money-down business acquisition loans, however—they just require a few circumstances to align.